ClinicalBrainLab/clinicalbrainlab.github.io/content/join/_index.md

 ---

-[Nanyang Technological University](www.ntu.edu.sg) is a research intensive university currently ranked 13th globally and placed 1st amongst the world’s best young universities.
+[Nanyang Technological University](www.ntu.edu.sg) is a research intensive university ranked 26th globally (QS 2024) and placed 1st amongst the world’s best young universities (THE 2023).

 The university has colleges of Engineering, Business, Science, Humanities, Arts, & Social Sciences, and an Interdisciplinary Graduate School.
 It also has a medical school, Lee Kong Chian School of Medicine, set up jointly with Imperial College London.